amoghub/Field-Class/README.md

 PathCost Example:

-Lets use the same Field object used in the Weight function, and show how it computes PathCost().
+Lets use the same Field object X used in the Weight function, and show how it computes PathCost().

 **1**    2    3    4    5    6